Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Methods

 \subsection{Polytropic models}

-Before solving the full set of equations, we first consider a simplified polytropic model, in which the gas obeys a power-law equation of state (EOS) relating the pressure $P$ to the density $\rho$:
+We construct a polytropic model, in which the gas obeys a power-law equation of state (EOS) relating the pressure $P$ to the density $\rho$:

 where $K$ is the polytropic constant and $\gamma$ is the polytropic exponent.
-In this polytropic model, the density depends solely on pressure and is independent of temperature.
-Therefore, the equation of hydrostatic equilibrium is decoupled from energy transport \citep[e.g.,][]{Prialnik2009}.
-This simplification allows us to solve only the two fundamental structure equations, Equations~(1) and (2), without calculating the temperature.
+In this model, the pressure depends only on the density and is independent of the temperature.
+As a result, the equation of hydrostatic equilibrium is decoupled from energy transport \citep[e.g.,][]{Prialnik2009}.
+This simplification allows us to solve only the mass conservation and hydrostatic equilibrium equations (Eqs.~1 and 2), without explicitly computing the temperature structure.

 To integrate these equations, we impose a surface boundary condition on the pressure: